Glossary

 Categories: General, Glossary

-The research to evidence such calculations are relatively sparse, and as one can imagine generic, which can often lead to questionable figures.
+An important point to bear in mind is that the research to evidence such calculations are relatively sparse, and as one can imagine generic.
+This can often lead to questionable figures.
 Particularly at extremes of grades, or over very undulating terrain.

 References & Further Reading